Press Release for Thursday, January 29, 2015

 Department of Public Relations

-The University of North Florida ranked No. 10 nationally on the list of “Leading Institutions by Duration and Institutional Type” for short-term study abroad programs and No. 19 nationwide on the list of “Leading Institutions by Institutional Type,” according to the Institute of International Education, which releases an annual report on international student mobility.
+The University of North Florida ranked No. 11 nationally on the list of “Leading Institutions by Duration and Institutional Type” for short-term study abroad programs and No. 27 nationwide on the list of “Leading Institutions by Institutional Type” (Carnegie classification of Master’s Institutions), according to the Institute of International Education’s 2014 Open Doors Report on International Educational Exchange.

-UNF was the only Florida state university in the master’s Carnegie classification that was listed in the Open Doors report.
-The University awarded credit to 550 students who studied abroad in the 2011-12 academic year.
-There were 316 master’s institutions under the Carnegie classification that reported study abroad numbers.
-A total of 881 institutions nationwide participated in the study.
+UNF was the only Florida state university in the Master’s Carnegie classification that was listed in the Open Doors report.
+The University awarded credit to 506 students who studied abroad in the 2012-13 academic year.
+A total of 932 institutions across the country participated in the report.

-Two notable scholarship programs at UNF provide support for study abroad: Transformational Learning Opportunities, which provide funding for academic programs that significantly enhance student earning, and Student Affairs International Learning Scholarships, designed to support students for semester or summer programs abroad.
+Two notable scholarship programs at UNF provide support for study abroad: Transformational Learning Opportunities (TLOs), which provide funding for academic programs that significantly enhance student earning, and Student Affairs International Learning Scholarships (SAILS), which individual students can apply to for support for semester or summer programs abroad.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.